 Try to Cheer Them Up

-Sometimes dogs can be lethargic due to depression which could be caused by grief or boredom.
+Sometimes dogs can be lethargic due to depression which the most common causes are grief or boredom.
 Because of this, try various ways to help improve their mood.
 Many veterinarians recommend keeping your dog active with routine meal times, exercise, and cuddling.
 You can also give them some toys and treats they can enjoy to try to keep their mind off of whatever is troubling them.
 While you need to keep a close bond with your pet to help them, don’t overdo it.
 Sometimes doing too much can make the problem worse and could cause them to become irritated or snap at you.